fdv/running-elasticsearch-fun-profit/001-getting-started.md

 # Getting Started with Elasticsearch

-This chapter is for people who have never deployed an Elasticsearch cluster before.
-It provides a quick step by step hands on and explains Elasticsearch basic concepts before going further into reading this book.
+This chapter is for people who have never used Elasticsearch cluster.
+It explains Elasticsearch basic concepts and guides you into deploying your first cluster.
 Most of these concepts will be detailed further in this book.

 In this introduction chapter you will learn:

-- The basic concepts behind Elasticsearch.
+- The basic concepts behind Elasticsearch
-- What's in an Elasticsearch cluster.
+- What's in an Elasticsearch cluster
-- How to deploy your first Elasticsearch cluster.
+- How to deploy your first Elasticsearch cluster
-- How to use Elasticsearch to index and find documents.
+- How to use Elasticsearch to index and find content
+- Elasticsearch configuration basics
+- What's an Elasticsearch plugin and how to use them

 ---